The soul (of everything) is called Shiva – there is no difference between the soul and Shiva.”- Sri Sri Ravishanker.

 Shiva proceeded with his marriage procession which considered crores of his ‘Ganas’ and deities like Vishnu who were boarded on their vehicles.
 Even Narada and Lord Brahma were present in his marriage procession.

 First of all, Shiva sent Narada to Himalaya’s house to inform him about their (marriage procession) arrival.
 Himalaya sent his son Mainak to receive them.

 Maina and Shiva

-When Maina saw that the marriage procession was coming she curiously told Narada about her desire to see her son in law.
-Shiva understood the conceit which her desire contained.
+When Maina saw that the marriage procession was coming she curiously told Narada about her desire to see her son-in-law.
+Shiva understood the conceit that her desire contained.
 He wanted to teach her a lesson.
 He sent all the deities one by one.
 Maina mistook each one of them to be Shiva but was later informed by Narada that in fact, they were not Shiva but the attendants of Shiva.

 The maidservants arrived instantaneously and helped Maina to regain her consciousness.
 She started crying and cursing everybody.
 She thought was responsible for her daughter’s marriage with Shiva.
 Nobody was spared – Narada, the Saptarishis, and even her own sons.
 She even admonished Parvati by saying, “Did you do severe penance to get such a horrible husband like this (Shiva)?”

 Lord Brahma and Narada tried to console and convince her, but it was of no avail.
 When Himalaya tried to intervene, he was soundly rebuked.
 Maina threatened him that if this marriage took place then it would be the last day of her life.